-All Institute dues are to be paid through Demand Draft favouring "The Registrar, IIT Ropar" payable at Ropar.
+All Institute dues are to be paid through Demand Draft favouring "The Registrar, IIT Ropar" payable at Ropar or through State Bank of India Internet Banking as available.

 (b) Mess dues

 Mess dues are to be paid by demand draft favouring "The Director, IIT Ropar, Hostel Account" payable at Ropar or State Bank of India Internet Banking as available.